binaryguardia/Cyber-Tips/Whoami/guide.md

 - Easy to use and beginner-friendly.

 ---
+## Dependencies
+You can download all dependencies with the following command or check if they are up to date.

+    sudo apt update && sudo apt install tar tor curl python3 python3-scapy network-manager

 ## Installation

 To get started, clone the repository and navigate to its directory: